cdstanford/data-transducers/README.md

 # Data Transducers

-A general-purpose intermediate representation for streaming and monitoring
+A general-purpose intermediate representation for streaming and monitoring.

 ## Installation